 When Carrie Chapman Catt assumed leadership of the National American Woman Suffrage Association (NAWSA) in 1915, she adopted her "Winning Plan" which involved winning the vote in many more states first to build public support for the constitutional amendment.
 Securing the vote in New York was a pillar of this strategy.
 After repeated defeats, New York women won the vote in November 1917.

 After decades of arguments for and against women's suffrage, Congress finally approved the 19th Amendment in 1919.
 After Congress passed the amendment, at least 36 states needed to vote in favor of it for it to become law.
 This process is called ratification.

 This image depicts a newspaper article published by The New York Times on January 19, 1910.
-Suffrage organizations were rarely integrated as national suffrage organizations did not want to alienate allies in southern states.
+Suffrage organizations were rarely racially integrated.
+White suffragists feared that they would alienate allies in southern states.
 Black women often formed their own suffrage organizations that advocated for the rights of both black women and men.

 In some cases, however, both black and white suffragists worked together to advance the cause (as exemplified in this newspaper article).

 New York Places of Women's Suffrage: